Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 A dark chocolate bar.

-If caffeine makes you nervous or jittery, you should monitor your chocolate espresso content, especially if you like the dark chocolate ones.
+If caffeine makes you nervous or jittery, you should monitor your chocolate espresso intake, especially if you prefer the dark chocolate varieties.

 Where can I buy chocolate-covered espresso beans?